szotrj/cloudwatch-logs-automator/README.md

 # cloudwatch-logs-automator
-Automate delivery of CloudWatch Logs to Splunk
+Automate delivery of new and existing CloudWatch Logs to Splunk

 ## Kudos
 This is a Python rewrite of the SumoLogic LogGroup Connector: